-We use unemployment rate data for 17 euro area countries in the period 2000 to 2019.
-The data were sourced from the IMF International Financial Statistics database for all countries except Germany and France for which the data are from the OECD Main Economic Indicators.
-We also construct UI revenue data series for each country as the product of the percentage of gross salary income withheld by the government for unemployment insurance, the average gross salary income (from Eurostat), and the total number of employed persons (from the OECD's Main Economic Indicators).
+We use unemployment rate data for 17 euro area countries in the period 2000 to 2019 sourced from the IMF International Financial Statistics database.
+We construct UI revenue data series for each country as the product of the percentage of gross salary income withheld by the government for unemployment insurance (source: OECD), the average gross wage income (source: OECD), and the total number of employed persons (source: IMF International Financial Statistics).
+All data sources and definitions are listed in Table B1.